 Pay to Pee? – During my research on Jungfraujoch I remember coming across a few mentions that using the bathroom wasn’t free.
 However, when we went there, we weren’t charged anything, so it’s a little up-in-the-air if you ask me.
 Nevertheless, keep some change handy in case there are charges.

-Souvenirs and Touristy Things – If you love collecting souvenirs – magnets, pens, tees, posters… – then rest assure you will have ample options once you reach Jungfraujoch.
+Souvenirs and Touristy Things – If you love collecting souvenirs – magnets, pens, tees, posters… – then rest assured you will have ample options once you reach Jungfraujoch.
 There is a huge shop in the main reception selling various types of Swiss and Jungfraujoch related souvenirs for all possible tastes and prices.

-Be Before Time – If traveling without a seat reservation, it is always advisable to reach the train station about 20-odd minutes before time so as to be in the front of the queue.
+Be Before Time – If travelling without a seat reservation, it is always advisable to reach the train station about 20-odd minutes before time so as to be in the front of the queue.

 Take a Hike – This is one of the most important tips that I can give you and one that I personally regret missing out on.
 On your way back, the train stops at the tiny station of Eigergletscher – it is the last but one stop, just before Kleine Scheidegg.
-If the weather is good, get off at this station and you will find a little signboard directing you to a primarily downhill, roughly 40 minute hike, to Kleine Scheidegg.
+If the weather is good, get off at this station and you will find a little signboard directing you to a primarily downhill, roughly 40-minute hike, to Kleine Scheidegg.
 The hike, as I’ve been told, is not at all strenuous, and takes you through the beauty of Swiss Alps with spectacular views on the way.

 Stop and Look Around – Not exactly related to Jungfraujoch, but if you do go there, then try and make some time to stop and explore the villages that make this region one of the prettiest in the country.
 Wengen is a beautiful small village in the mountains and Lauterbrunnen boasts of having 70 odd waterfalls.
 Grindelwald is extremely picturesque and Interlaken, a proper city, is the hotbed for adventure activities in Switzerland.
 If you arrive at Jungfraujoch early and leave by late afternoon, you can easily do at least one of the villages on your way back.

-To make your vacation memorable, stay in one of these villages – as we did in Lauterbrunnen – which not only reduces your train journey time, but also gives you ample opportunities to explore the region at a leisurely pace.
+To make your vacation memorable, stay in one of these villages – as we did in Lauterbrunnen – which not only reduces your train journey time but also gives you ample opportunities to explore the region at a leisurely pace.

 Jungfraujoch is an exhilarating affair that one should try and experience given the opportunity.
 Excursions to peaks are everywhere in Switzerland, but each comes with a different “adventure” – the cable car rides of Matterhorn Express are so different from the less vertigo educing train ride to Jungfraujoch – which makes them unique.
 Jungfraujoch is a beautiful and enlivening day-trip, memories of which you are bound to cherish.